SlithyMatt/x16-xci/README.md

 The following are the required keys for the main file.
 Any keys outside of these will be ignored.
 If any of these are missing from the main file or have values that are formatted incorrectly, the game will fail to build.
 Please note that your development platform may have a case-sensitive file system (e.g. Linux, Mac), so the capitalization of filename values matters.
 Meanwhile all keys are not case-sensitive, but they must be spelled correctly and be immediately followed only by whitespace and then the value.
 This is the case for all XCI configuration files.

 * **title** - Title of the game, will be printed to console when graphics data is loading.
 The maximum length is 255 characters, and it will be placed at the very beginning of **MAIN.BIN**.
+It is recommended that this include a version number, as a modified game configuration will most likely break compatibility with older saved game files.
+When loading a saved game, the engine will verify that the title in the game file matches the current configuration.
 * **author** - Author of the game, which will also be printed to the console.
 The maximum length is 255 characters, and it will be placed 256 bytes into **MAIN.BIN**, after the space reserved for the title.
 The title and author will also be the main meta data to discriminate between different instances of **MAIN.BIN**.
+When loading a saved game, the engine will verify that the author matches the current configuration.
 * **palette** - Filename of the hex file containing the initial palette.
 The format of this file will be explained in the [Palette Hex File](#palette-hex-file) section.
 This file must be in the same directory as the main file, or the value must contain the path to the file.
 This applies to all filename values in XCI configuration source files.
 * **tiles_hex** - Filename of the hex file containing the tile definitions.
 The format of this file will be explained in the [Tiles Hex File](#tiles-hex-file) section.
 * **sprites_hex** - Filename of the hex file containing the sprite definitions.
 The format of this file will be explained in the [Sprites Hex File](#sprites-hex-file) section.